This article was first published on July 8th, 2021, and was last updated July 2023.

 Successful search engine optimization (SEO) marketing consists of having more search traffic, higher rankings, and other factors that lead to more revenue and sales.
 How do you convince a company or business to hire you for SEO services without being able to promise them certain increases in sales?
 We have the solution for you.
 That solution is calculating ROI (return on investment) for SEO.

 Calculating your SEO ROI and proving your value is not an easy task.
-Especially with their channels it can become more complex.
+It can become more complex, especially with their channels.
 However, doing so is vital to the success of a client or partner relationship.

-Showing the potential ROI of SEO is also important in ways of communicating the value of SEO to your clients, other departments, or even executives.
-This helps support why they should implement a recommendation or invest in your proposed ROI meaning in SEO strategy.
+Showing the potential ROI of SEO is also important in communicating the value of SEO to your clients, other departments, or even executives.
+This helps support why they should implement a recommendation or invest in your proposed ROI, meaning in SEO strategy.

 Why is it Important to Know How to Measure the ROI from SEO Efforts?